confluentinc/ksql/docs/concepts/ksql-architecture.rst

 |                         | ...                                                                              |
 +-------------------------+----------------------------------------------------------------------------------+

+The KSQL metastore is implemented in the `io.confluent.ksql.metastore <https://github.com/confluentinc/ksql/tree/master/ksql-metastore/src/main/java/io/confluent/ksql/metastore>`__ package.

 Express Your Application as a KSQL Statement
 ============================================

-Now that we have a stream, we want to express our application by using a KSQL statement.
-The following DML statement creates a table from the ``authorization_attempts`` stream:
+Now that you have a stream, express your application's business logic by using a KSQL statement.
+The following DML statement creates a ``possible_fraud`` table from the ``authorization_attempts`` stream:

 .. code:: sql